CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - Then click the **Add file** button and select **Upload files**.

 - Click **Choose your files**, navigate to the location of your metadata CSV (probably in your Downloads folder), and select the file.
+Press Enter to begin the upload.

 - Scroll down to the **Commit changes** box, write a short commit message describing what you did (Ex: Add demo metadata), and then click the green **Commit changes** button.